 Fight or flight – is it all to do about stress?
 Our brains assess risk and learn from past experiences to either avoid dangerous situations or learn to fear them less.

 A certain neuron (Corticotropin-releasing hormone [CRH]) that controls stress also affects risk assessment and anxiety states.
-Dr Joon Kim of the University of Otago is currently using his awarded Phillip Wrightson Fellowship from the Neurological Foundation to investigate if high-stress neuron activity drives irrational fear and avoidance.
+Dr Joon Kim of the University of Otago is currently investigating if high-stress neuron activity drives irrational fear and avoidance.